phaniharish/wayfairModel/README.md

 2. `model`: The ML simulation model provided.
 3. `serving`:
     - `predictor`: Contains the flask app which exposes the ping and invocations method
     - `wsgi` : A simple wsgi file which points to the above flask app.
-We can configure it to support other ML models in future.
+We can configure it to support other ML models in the future.
     - `serve`: Gunicorn configuration to run the process and configure the model timeout and number of workers.
 We can increase the number of workers to allow more throughput for the model.

 ### Configuration